weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 {
-  "class": "string",                        // The name of the class in string format "description": "string",                  // A description for your reference "vectorIndexType": "hnsw",                // defaults to hnsw, can be omitted in schema definition since this is the only available type for now
+  "class": "string",                        // The name of the class in string format "description": "string",                  // A description for your reference "vectorIndexType": "hnsw",                // Defaults to hnsw, can be omitted in schema definition since this is the only available type for now
   "vectorIndexConfig": {
-    ...                                     // vector index type specific settings, including distance metric },
+    ...                                     // Vector index type specific settings, including distance metric },
-  "vectorizer": "text2vec-contextionary",   // vectorizer to use for data objects added to this class "moduleConfig": {
+  "vectorizer": "text2vec-contextionary",   // Vectorizer to use for data objects added to this class "moduleConfig": {
     "text2vec-contextionary": {
-      "vectorizeClassName": true            // include the class name in vector calculation (default true) }
+      "vectorizeClassName": true            // Include the class name in vector calculation (default true) }
   },
   "properties": [                           // An array of the properties you are adding, same as a Property Object
     {
-      "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above, When creating cross references, a property can have multiple dataTypes
+      "name": "string",                     // The name of the property "description": "string",              // A description for your reference "dataType": [                         // The data type of the object as described above.
+When creating cross-references, a property can have multiple dataTypes
         "string"
       ],
-      "moduleConfig": {                     // module specific settings
+      "moduleConfig": {                     // Module-specific settings
         "text2vec-contextionary": {
-          "skip": true,                     // if true, the whole property will NOT be included in vectorization. default is false, meaning that the object will be NOT be skipped
+          "skip": true,                     // If true, the whole property will NOT be included in vectorization.
+Default is false, meaning that the object will be NOT be skipped.
-          "vectorizePropertyName": true,    // whether name of the property is used in the calculation for the vector position of data objects. default is false
+          "vectorizePropertyName": true,    // Whether the name of the property is used in the calculation for the vector position of data objects.
+Default false.
         }
       },
       "indexInverted": true                 // Optional, default is true.
-By default each property is fully indexed both for full-text, as well as vector-search.
+By default each property is fully indexed both for full-text, as well as vector search.
 You can ignore properties in searches by explicitly setting index to false.
     }
   ],
-  "invertedIndexConfig": {                  // Optional, index configuration.
+  "invertedIndexConfig": {                  // Optional, index configuration
     "stopwords": {
       ...                                   // Optional, controls which words should be ignored in the inverted index, see section below
     },